-- The three numbers under each course title indicate (left to right): class hours per week, laboratory or required student practice time (Music, Foreign Language, English) hours per week and credit hours per semester, respectively. - The four numbers under each course title in Allied Health curricula as well as Music courses indicate (left to right): class hours per week, laboratory hours per week, clinical hours per week or required student practice time, and credit hours per semester, respectively. - The one-hour lab indicated for all foreign language courses is a period in which students are required to complete listening and speaking exercises using various technologies as instructed by faculty. - A two-semester course is designated by a hyphenated number: for example, 101-102.
+- The three numbers under each course title indicate (left to right): - Class hours per week - Laboratory or required student practice time hours per week - · Credit hours per semester, respectively. - The four numbers under each course title in Allied Health curricula as well as Music courses indicate (left to right): - · Class hours per week - · Laboratory hours per week - Clinical hours per week or required student practice time - Credit hours per semester, respectively. - The one-hour lab indicated for all foreign language courses is a period in which students are required to complete listening and speaking exercises using various technologies as instructed by faculty. - A two-semester course is designated by a hyphenated number: for example, 101-102.
 The first half of such a course is prerequisite to the second half.
-Credit is usually given if only the first half of the course is completed unless otherwise stated in the course description. - All other courses are one semester in length. - · Please check course listings, published each semester, to determine if and when a specific course may be offered.
+Credit is usually given if only the first half of the course is completed unless otherwise stated in the course description. - All other courses are one semester in length. - Please check course listings, published each semester, to determine if and when a specific course may be offered.